lcigi/pdsnd_github/README.md

 Bikeshare Project
 ### Description
-Describe what your project is about and what it does This project looks at bikesharing in three different US cities and provides a basic analysis of the data.
+Describe what your project is about and what it does This project looks at bikesharing in three different US cities (New York, Chicago, Washington) and provides a basic analysis of the data.
 ### Files used
 Include the files used
 bikeshare.py